diakogiannis/moviebook/README.md

 ## Introduction
 This application was create within the scope of of my graduate paper.
 The main programming framework used is **Spring Boot 2.1.7.RELEASE** with **Thymeleaf**.
 The dependencies were check for vulnerabilities using the OWASP plugin and as expected _CVE-2019-12384, CVE-2019-12814, CVE-2019-14379, CVE-2019-14439, CVE-2018-10237, CVE-2018-1258_ were identified that do not affect the project at the current scope.
 Other framework/libraries used are Lombok and Mapstruct.
-The project was primarily developed using **openjdk-11** and it maintains compatibility and is tested on **openjdk-8** as well for building and deployment.
+The project was primarily developed using **openjdk-11**.

 ## Installation
 The following methods can be used